apache/felix-dev/webconsole/README.md

 To enhance the security of the Web Console you are strongly encouraged to change at least the `password` for the admin user.

-As of Web Console 3.1.0 this simple user setup can be extended by providing link:{{ refs.web-console-security-provider.adoc[Web Console Security Provider].
+As of Web Console 3.1.0 this simple user setup can be extended by providing link:[Web Console Security Provider](https://felix.apache.org/subprojects/apache-felix-web-console/web-console-security-provider).
 See that page for more information.

 ## Extending the Web Console